Minimum Variance Unbiased N:M Sparsity for the Neural Gradients: Minimum variance unbiased estimator for N:M Sparsity

-The effect of this approximated method on the variance of the estimator is presented in \cref{fig:optVsOpt} by the ratio of the variance between the two methods: $\frac{\mathrm{Var}(\theta^{\mathrm{approx}}_{2:4})}{\mathrm{Var}(\theta^{\mathrm{opt}}_{2:4})}$, where both variances are calculated analytically using \cref{variance}.
+\\ The effect of this approximated method on the variance of the estimator is presented in \cref{fig:optVsOpt} by the ratio of the variance between the two methods:

+where both variances are calculated analytically using \cref{variance}.
 Without loss of generality for a block $[a_1,a_2,a_3,a_4]$ where $a_1 \leq a_2 \leq a_3 \leq a_4$, we set $a_4 = 1$ and scan with small steps all combinations of $a_1,a_2,a_3$.
 The scan suggests the variance ratio is bounded below two\footnote{The largest values are near the left edge of the scan, which represents the limit where $a_4 \gg \max(a_1,a_2,a_3)$.
 Near this edge, we additionally checked with very small (logarithmically spaced) step sizes that the variance ratio is bounded below two.}, and therefore the approximate method is a 2-approximation of the old method.
 As can be seen in \cref{tab:overhead} the approximated method reduces the complexity time of MVUE 2:4 by $\sim 70\%$, in our non-optimized implementation.
+Moreover, in \cref{sec:AppOverhead} we give additional details on this experiment and compare the number of operations required for finding MVUE mask with the computation gain achieved.
+Based on that we derive a simple rule to decide for each layer when neural gradient pruning is efficient.